 Hold open ballot floor test in Maharashtra tomorrow orders Supreme Court

-Further the Bench said that the pro-tem Speaker shall be appointed immediately.
+Further, the Bench said that the pro-tem Speaker shall be appointed immediately.
 The pro-tem Speaker will conduct the floor test.
 The administration of oath to all the members shall be completed by 5 pm, following which the floor test will be held, the Bench also ordered.

-Further the court said that there shall be no secret ballot and the floor test shall be recorded.
+Further, the court said that there shall be no secret ballot and the floor test shall be recorded.

 Maharashtra Coup: Opposition likely to boycott joint sitting on Constitution Day